 Continuing on the subject, Browne explained how he uses a special symbology, called Adinkra, as a way of combining multiple meanings from cultures both African and American.
 Adinkra can be traced back to the societies of 19th Century Egypt, but it has taken on a much larger significance after recent revaluation; Kwame Appiah, a Ghanian-American scholar, called it a pre-literate system of “supporting the transmission of a complex and nuanced body of practice and belief.”

 As an artist from two backgrounds, Browne builds on this tradition.
 He engages with these symbols to bridge and enrich two identities, one embedded in America, another in Africa.
-Thus for him, a ladder is not only a slice of Americana, but also a piece of Africana on the inevitability of death.
-By using symbols like this as a code for deeper feelings, the students would encrust their own insecurities and inspirations within an abstract, visual language wholly shaped by their perceptions.
+And thus, as an example, a ladder is not only a slice of Americana; to him, it is, also, a piece of Africana on the inevitability of death.
+By using symbols like this as a code for deeper feelings, the students aimed to encrust their own insecurities and inspirations within an abstract, visual language wholly shaped by their perceptions.

 Eventually the painting began.
 Brandishing brushes, everyone followed Browne’s lead and started to design their mandalas, using plates as stencils.
 Once the shapes had been traced out, acrylic paint was first applied on the periphery of the designs.
 The students worked from the edges of their canvasses to the middle; travelling from chaos to order; ordo ab chao as the Latin idiom goes.
 The chatter of the crowd, though still present, had dialed down.
 Now the real dialogue was between everyone and their efforts.